Multi-scale detection of variance changes in renewal processes in the presence of rate change points: Application to spike train recordings

 \section{Application to spike train recordings}

 In order to illustrate practical application of the proposed method, we analyze $72$ empirical spike train recordings of durations between $540$ and $900$ seconds which were reported partly in \citet{schiemann2012} and analyzed for rate homogeneity in \citet{messer_paper}.
 As the mean firing rate was about $6$ Hz, the window set $H_R:=\{25,50,75,100,125,150\}$ was used there, and rate change points were estimated with the MFA.
 Here, we use these estimates of rate change points to analyze changes in the variance of inter spike intervals.
-In order to ensure about $150$ events in the smallest window (cmp.~section \ref{subsec_signi_rinh}), we chose a window set $H_V=H_R$.
+In order to ensure about $150$ events in the smallest window (see~section \ref{subsec_signi_rinh}), we chose a window set $H_V=H_R$.
 The significance level was set to $\alpha= 5\%$.

 In $36$ out of all $72$ spike trains the null hypothesis of variance homogeneity was rejected, and in $22$ spike trains more than one variance change point was detected.
-In $11$ cases, different change points werde detected by different window sizes.
+In $11$ cases, different change points were detected by different window sizes.
 The mean rate of detected variance change points was about $0.1$ per minute.
 To measure the strength of a detected variance change we used the absolute difference of the estimated variances $|\hat\sigma_1^2 - \hat\sigma_2^2|$ normed with their mean $0.5(\hat\sigma_1^2+\hat\sigma_2^2)$.
 This strength ranged between $0.02 - 1.96$.
+The detected variance ratios of changes ranged between $1.02-94\%$, where 53.6\% were below $2$ and even 82.9\% below $3$.
+Thus, a majority of detected variance changes showed variance ratios smaller than $3$ or even $2$, which indicates a high sensitivity of the proposed method also to comparably small variance changes.

 Combined with the results of the rate change point detection, both null hypotheses of rate and variance homogeneity were rejected in about $50\%$ of all spike trains ($35$ out of $72$).
-For $27$ spike trains, only rate homogeneity was rejected, in one spike train only variance homogenity was rejected, and for $9$ spike trains, neither null hypothesis was rejected.
+For $27$ spike trains, only rate homogeneity was rejected, in one spike train only variance homogeneity was rejected, and for $9$ spike trains, neither null hypothesis was rejected.

 Figure \ref{fig_data} illustrates two spike train analyses with multiple rate and variance change points in which visual impression corresponds closely with the rate and variance profiles estimated by the algorithm.
 In the first example the rate only changes slightly while the variance shows six strong changes.
 In the second example, estimated rate and variance change points occur interestingly close to each other.